-Endorphins are hormones that the body’s ‘natural pain killer.’
-If you’ve ever heard of the runner’s high (i.e the euphoric feeling after running) then you understand how endorphins make you feel.
+Endorphins are hormones that are the body’s ‘natural pain killer.’
+If you’ve ever heard of the runner’s high (i.e. the euphoric feeling after running) then you understand how endorphins make you feel.

 Enkephalins are a little more complicated in that they are involved in regulating our body’s response to painful stimuli.
-During a stress event a subset of enkephalins called methionine(‘met’) are increased in activity in the hippocampus, helping to cope with the stress.
+During a stress event, a subset of enkephalins called methionine(‘met’) is increased in activity in the hippocampus, helping to cope with the stress.
 In short, they are natural analgesics.

 Summary without scientific terms

-Okay, maybe I spoke too much into the physiological aspects of the TENS.
-Let me try to break it down real simple without the use of scientific terms.
-Just remember that its still a working theory.
+Okay, maybe I spoke too much about the physiological aspects of the TENS.
+Let me try to break it down simply without the use of scientific terms.
+Just remember that it’s still a working theory.

 The electricity produced from a TENS unit is supposed to interfere with that alarm system.
 The brain is too busy to process the pain from your tissue and instead focuses on the tingly sensation spread throughout your body.

-In the end, a TENS unit seems to be more of a pain distractor then a pain reliever.
+In the end, a TENS unit seems to be more of a pain distractor than a pain reliever.

 For a complete review of TENS units click here.